-late 14c., "that to which one has recourse for aid or assistance," from Old French resort "resource, a help, an aid, a remedy," back-formation from resortir "to resort," literally "to go out again," from re- "again" (see re-) + sortir "go out" (see sortie).
-Meaning "place people go for recreation" is first recorded 1754.
-Phrase in the last resort (1670s) translates French en dernier ressort, originally of legal appeals.
+late 14c., "that to which one has recourse for aid or assistance, source of comfort and solace," from Old French resort "resource, a help, an aid, a remedy," back-formation from resortir "to resort," literally "to go out again," from re- "again" (see re-) + sortir "go out" (see sortie).

 The meaning "place people go for recreation" is recorded by 1754.
 Phrase in the last resort "ultimately" (1670s) translates French en dernier ressort, originally a last court of legal appeals.